tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Examples

-dwc:decimalLatitude="-35.38804", dwc:decimalLongitude="-65.154964", dwc:countryCode="AR": Response.status=RUN_HAS_RESULT, Response.result=POTENTIAL_ISSUE, Response.comment="coordinates fall within buffered distance in the bdq:sourceAuthority for dwc:countryCode"
+dwc:decimalLatitude="-35.38804", dwc:decimalLongitude="-65.154964", dwc:countryCode="AR": Response.status=RUN_HAS_RESULT, Response.result=POTENTIAL_ISSUE, Response.comment="coordinates fall within buffered distance in the bdq:sourceAuthority for dwc:countryCode which may mean that coordinates have been generalized"

 dwc:decimalLatitude="-34.184199", dwc:decimalLongitude="-65.509403", dwc:countryCode="AR": Response.status=RUN_HAS_RESULT, Response.result=NOT_ISSUE, Response.comment="coordinates fall outside buffered distance in the bdq:sourceAuthority for dwc:countryCode"